iammukeshm/CleanArchitecture.WebApi/README.md

 Check out my [blog](https://www.codewithmukesh.com) or say [Hi on Twitter!](https://twitter.com/codewithmukesh)

+### Default Roles & Credentials
+As soon you build and run your application, default users and roles get added to the database.

+Default Roles are as follows.
+- SuperAdmin
+- Admin
+- Moderator
+- Basic

+Here are the credentials for the default users.
+- Email - superadmin@gmail.com  / Password - 123Pa$$word!
+- Email - basic@gmail.com  / Password - 123Pa$$word!

+You can use these default credentials to generate valid JWTokens at the ../api/account/authenticate endpoint.

 ## Purpose of this Project

 Does it really make sense to Setup your ASP.NET Core Solution everytime you start a new WebApi Project ?
 Aren't we wasting quite a lot of time in doing this over and over gain?